isabelyb/isabelyb/README.md

 <!-- - 🤔 I’m looking for help with ... -->

 - 🌱 I’m currently learning SQL - Python - Programming - Data Science
-- 👯 I’m looking to collaborate on environment conservationist and citizen science projects.
+- 👯 I’m looking to collaborate on education, environment conservationist, and citizen science projects.
 - 💬 Ask me about birds, and whatever you want, I love to investigate and collaborate.
 - 😄 Pronouns: She/Her
 - ⚡ Fun facts: I love Birds🐦 - I am Pharmacist👩‍🔬